mingpapilio/Codes_Periodicity/README.md

-Please email ming.liu.ac *at* gmail.com if you have any questions with running the codes!
+Please email ming.liu.ac *at* gmail.com if you have any questions about running the codes!
 (Ming Liu)